nodejitsu/handbook/content/articles/appendix/package-json.md

 Your dependencies will be resolved when your application deploys to Nodejitsu.

-**TIP:** When install your dependencies, use the `--save` flag like `npm install --save flatiron` to add the dependencies and its versions to the package.json
+**TIP:** When installing your dependencies, use the `--save` flag like `npm install --save flatiron` to add the dependencies and theirs versions to the package.json

 <hr>
 ## Nodejitsu-Specific package.json Properties